jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ## The Price Of Fine-Grained Control

+To create an instance of a B+Tree node with a fanout of `256`, it is not possibly to write simple idiomatic code like this: `new BPlusTreeNode(256)`.

-To create an instance, we can no longer simply write `new BPlusTreeNode(256)`.
-Instead we have to use our custom helper which knows how much raw memory to allocate for the object including the data section.
+Instead we use the custom `BPlusTreeNode::Get` helper which knows how much raw memory to allocate for the object including the data section.

 ```cpp
 BPlusTreeNode *root = BPlusTreeNode<KeyValuePair>::Get(256);